Friends of Wabakimi

 FOW Members, our Annual Meeting will be taking place on Sunday, June 21st, 2026 at 11:00 am EDT.
 This year it will be hosted in Armstrong, ON at the Armstrong Public School.
 If you are unable to make it in person, the meeting will also be virtual via Zoom.

-If members are unable to attend the meeting in person or on Zoom, we ask that you fill out this Proxy vote form.
+If members are unable to attend the meeting in person or on Zoom, we ask that you fill out the Proxy vote form.
 A quorum of 10% of the membership is required to conduct the meeting.
 Your vote is important!!

 Members should have received an email from FOW on June 1st with the Agenda, and Zoom link.
 Please feel free to reach out to us for any further information.